 Chose the topic you want develop, and make this the heading.

-Divide the text into smaller sections, and create new headings for these
+Divide the text into smaller sections, and create new headings for these.

-# From theme to thesis
+From theme to thesis

-Choose the two best ones
+Choose the two you like best.

-# How to keep going
+How to keep going

-To help you keep track of your work, it can be a good idea to maintain a log or a diary describing what you have done, and what remains to be done.
-You could also start a blog to get input (from others?) throughout the writing process.
+In order to keep track of your writing, it can be a good idea to maintain a log or a writing diary of what you have done so far and what you need to do.
+You could also start a blog to get input and feedback from others during the writing process.
 Some blogs have a personal style resembling a diary, whereas others are intended as professional fora for discussions of works in progress.
 Find out what works for you.

 Talk about your writing